Anal fissure experiences

 Fissure during pregnancy: safe options

-What people describe about managing an anal fissure during pregnancy — which treatments are considered safe, which to avoid, and how to cope with limited options.
+What people describe about managing an anal fissure during pregnancy — which treatments are considered safe, which to avoid.

 Read preview →